ahkhystrix/selectel-terraform-modules/examples/project_with_quotas/README.md

 This environment will create a Selectel VPC project with an user and quotas.

-The environment includes one example (you can see other examples in the module."project" and use here):
+The environment includes one example (you can see other examples in the module "project" and use here):

 1. Defined project name and user name, random user password, defined quotas.